Here's that whiteboard again, without the words on it. This is all off the top of my head, and would require more research.

 My theory is the problem with our admissions process is this: It just goes through too many different systems, and there's no clear indicator of how to get from one to the next.

 Applying for college involves navigating the website and at least three third-party sites: the Radius Application, the federal FAFSA.gov, and then our student information system.
 That's three separate usernames and passwords.

-In most settings, you create one login that carries you through all of your interactions with that organization.
-Also, a unified system would walk you through the entire process, rather than referring you to the next section.
-Our process includes logged-in portions as well as open-access portions.
+In an ideal situation, you'd create one login that carries you through all of your interactions with our organization.
+Also, a unified system would walk you through the entire process, rather than referring you to the next web tool.

 Lots more research is needed to develop solutions, but that doesn't stop me from brainstorming:

 An expanded Get Started Guide that walks students through the steps in more detail.

 Signposts on key Admissions pages showing students where they are in the process, including next steps (and previous steps).

 Communications audit to ensure that each step of the process refers students to the next step.

 Website personalization - so the website remembers where you were in the process and returns you to that step.

 (These thoughts only involve CSCC.edu.
 Replacing IT systems is already under way.)